fabianmichael/kirby-markdown-field/README.md

 There are two types of extensions, which allow you to extend the editor to adjust it better to your specific needs:

 - **Custom buttons:** You can define your own buttons, which can be added to the editor toolbar.
 Buttons can define keyboard shortcuts, displays dropdowns and even show a popup.
+- **Custom extensions:** You can define your own editor extensions.
+An example can be found in the `extension-examples/indent-with-tab` folder.
 - **Custom highlights:** You can define regex-based custom highlights, which allow you to highlight any text, such as markup for custom syntax (e.g. global text snippets or Wiki-style links)

 ## 5. Development